.................................. Return to Sumner's Home Page....

 =========================================

-To use or not use the SPDT slide switch?
+To use or not use an addition SPDT slide switch?

 When you mount the servo under the turnout you will have two options.
 Using Option #1 the body of the servo will face towards the frog under the turnout with the servo arm swinging at 90 degrees perpendicular to the track direction.
 It needs to be like that to move the throwbar side to side.
 In option #2 the servo is rotated 180 degrees so the body of the servo is pointed away from the turnout.
 If something is near the servo location, say an upright support, you might need to use only one of the options to clear the obstacle.